2ne/LoveAdmin/README.md

 ## About

-Template for vite, React + tailwindcss + TypeScript projects with some tools preconfigured.
+LoveAdmin playground using vite, React + tailwindcss + TypeScript with some tools preconfigured.

 ### Libraries